ULHPC/tutorials/advanced/CUDA/README.md

 In this section, we will investigate how to improve the performance (runtime) of a CUDA application.

-Chart of GPU hardware: blocks, warps, threads, memory transfers.
-Provide specifications for the GPU on iris.

 We'll be looking at:

 - Measuring the performance.